Staff at The Academy

 Samantha Taylor – Administration/Social Media Coordinator

 Director of Taylor Made Artist Services, Sam saw a niche market where she could put her ten years as an Executive Assistant at her local council to good use within the music industry, by applying her organisational and administrative skills to assist artists with the day-to-day running of their businesses.
-As well as The Academy, her clients include the CMAA, Fanny Lumsden, The Bushwackers, Montgomery Church and emerging artist, Rory Phillips.
+As well as The Academy, her clients include Fanny Lumsden, The Bushwackers, Montgomery Church and emerging artist, Rory Phillips.

 Rebecca Gracie – Publicity/Print Media